mui/material-ui/docs/data/joy/customization/using-css-variables/using-css-variables.md

 # Using CSS variables

-<p class="description">Learn how to use CSS variables to customize your application.</p>
+<p class="description">Learn how to use CSS variables to customize Joy UI's components.</p>

 ## Theme object

-The `CssVarsProvider` reads the theme input (or the default theme) and create the CSS variables according the theme structure.
-It also creates an object that refers to the generated CSS variables under `theme.vars` so that you can use the CSS variable from the javascript theme.
+The `CssVarsProvider` reads the theme input (or the default theme) and create the CSS variables according to the theme structure.
+It also creates an object that refers to the generated CSS variables under `theme.vars` so that you can use them from the JavaScript theme object.

-The `theme.vars` is available in all styling APIs that Joy offers:
+The `theme.vars` is available in all styling APIs that Joy UI offers:

 - `styled` function
   ```js